-- (1) Review requirements for reports from local school administrative units and, to the extent possible, eliminate any duplicate or obsolete reporting requirements; - (2) Develop a plan for the implementation of a paperless student information management system prior to the 2005-2006 school year and request funds necessary for the implementation of the system; - (3) Work with the United States Department of Education to standardize all forms required under the federal Individuals with Disabilities Education Act (IDEA);
+- (1) Review requirements for reports from local school administrative units and, to the extent possible, eliminate any duplicate or obsolete reporting requirements; - (2) Develop a plan for the implementation of a paperless student information management system prior to the 2005-2006 school year and request funds necessary for the implementation of the system;

-(4) Study the amount of State and local funds expended to meet compliance standards established under IDEA and State law;

-3 4 5 (5) Develop a plan to cut spending for compliance issues related to special education by fifty percent (50%) for the 2001-2002 fiscal year and to direct the savings to direct services for children with special needs; and

-(6) Develop a plan to fund compliance issues related to special education

-6 7 8 (6) Develop a plan to fund compliance issues related to special education only with federal funds provided specifically for that purpose for the 2002-2003 fiscal year and to eliminate all State funding for compliance issues.
+- (3) Work with the United States Department of Education to standardize all compliance requirements of the federal Individuals with Disabilities Education Act (IDEA) and review and simplify the paperwork established by the Department of Public Instruction to verify compliance with this law; - (4) Study the amount of State and local funds expended to meet compliance standards established under IDEA and State law; - (5) Develop a plan to cut spending for compliance issues related to special education by fifty percent (50%) for the 2001-2002 fiscal year without jeopardizing procedural safeguards under federal IDEA.
+Any savings should be directed to services for children with special needs; and - (6) Develop a plan to fund compliance issues related to special education only with federal funds provided specifically for that purpose for the 2002-2003 fiscal year and to eliminate all State funding for compliance issues.